-Responsible Agency: City of Rocklin, Economic and Community Development planning period.

-Timeframe: Provide information about the BARRO Zone on the City's website.

-Assist with 16 BARRO Zone housing projects (2 per year) over the
+Responsible Agency: City of Rocklin, Economic and Community Development Department Financing: Objectives and General Fund Timeframe: Provide information about the BARRO Zone on the City's website.
+Assist with 16 BARRO Zone housing projects (2 per year) over the planning period.

-PROVISION OF ADEOUATE HOUSING SITES
+PROVISION OF ADEQUATE HOUSING SITES